 Waiting for the Biblioburro by Monica Brown — Little Ana loves books and stories, but she’s read the few books her tiny town has to offer.
 Ana’s life is changed for the better when a traveling library, pulled by a burro, comes to town.
 Ana discovers all new stories that she can read and share with her little brother.

 Sam and the Lucky Money by Karen Chinn — Sam is so excited to spend the money he received in his leisees (red money envelopes) from his grandparents.
 However, there isn’t enough money to get the thing he really wants.
 Sam learns an important lesson about gratitude that kids from every culture will understand.
+This book is also featured on our list of Books About Chinese New Year.

 Brothers of the Knight by Debbie Allen — This fun retelling of The Twelve Dancing Princesses is set in the African-American church.
 Reverend Knight is puzzled by the fact that his 12 sons are wearing out their sneakers day after day.
 What if he knew that they were up all night dancing, instead of sleeping.